langurmonkey/website-source/content/blog/2021/dont-need-dm.md

 The login sequence goes like this:

-1. Login using the default shell
+1. login using the default shell
 2. run `startx`

 As we mentioned above, `startx` calls `xinit`, which reads the `~/.xinitrc` file to know what to execute.